Citation, DOI & article data

 Elbow joint effusion

 The sail sign is the key to recognizing an elbow joint effusion.
-On a lateral radiograph, an effusion causes displacement of the anterior and posterior fat pads surrounding the distal humerus.
+On a lateral radiograph, effusion causes displacement of the anterior and posterior fat pads surrounding the distal humerus.
 The triangular appearance of the displaced low-density fat pad simulates the appearance of a sail.

 An elbow joint effusion in the setting of trauma is very often a sign of an occult fracture.
-In adults, the occult fracture is most commonly of the radial head, whilst in children a non-displaced supracondylar fracture should be suspected.
+In adults, the occult fracture is most commonly of the radial head, whilst in children, a non-displaced supracondylar fracture should be suspected.